HIV and TB

 - Program efficiencies through innovation and greater integration of existing HIV/TB and RMNCAH services, including focuses on nutrition and WASH.

-MCSP also supports the MOHSS/Health Information and Research Directorate in the strategic enhancement and integration of the country’s fragmented Health Information System (HIS), and to improve data quality as well as its effective and strategic use for decision-making at all levels.
+MCSP also supported the MOHSS/Health Information and Research Directorate in the strategic enhancement and integration of the country’s fragmented Health Information System (HIS), and to improve data quality as well as its effective and strategic use for decision-making at all levels.

 In Haiti, MCSP worked to strengthen the quality of HIV prevention, treatment, care and support services in 42 PEPFAR-supported facilities, and provided HIV testing services in four additional facilities.
 MCSP focused on supporting the increased efficiency of HIV testing in 42 facilities to better monitor adherence and retention of clients on ART, and prevent treatment failures/resistance to ART.
 Gender-specific barriers to uptake and adherence to treatment were addressed through ensuring peer education and support are culturally relevant.
 The Program also supported community-based services – such as distribution of antiretroviral therapy (ART) – with a focus on retention and care for all people living with HIV in MCSP areas.